 This might require a little extra work and research if you’re going out to restaurants, but you’ll find that most restaurants offer plenty of veggie, meat, fish, and dairy options that are keto-friendly.

-I recommend ordering from a meal delivery service that provides fully-prepared keto-friendly meals to make transitioning into your keto diet even easier.
-By ordering from a meal delivery service, you can completely remove the effort of planning, shopping, and prepping!
+If you can afford it, I recommend ordering from a meal delivery service that provides keto-friendly meals to make transitioning into your keto diet even easier.
+You can remove so much of the effort of planning, shopping, and prepping, which are huge hurdles when you’re adapting to a new diet.

 My top recommendation for a meal delivery service with a keto plan is Factor since it offers fully prepared, fresh meals with the best-balanced macros for the keto diet.
 It also offers excellent add-ons that are mostly keto friendly.
 You can construct your own meals from fully prepared proteins and veggies and keto-friendly desserts.